 Cats are texture-based eaters, meaning that the texture of their food is a big factor in whether or not they’ll choose to eat it.
-Because of this, it’s very important to expose your kitten to both dry cat food and wet cat food during kittenhood, so that he or she gets used to both textures.
+Because of this, it’s very important to expose your kitten to both the best wet cat food or the best dry cat food during kittenhood, so that he or she gets used to both textures.
 This will make life much easier later on, should you ever need to change your cat’s diet in adulthood!

 Although many cats are natural grazers, it’s best not to get into the habit of leaving a bowl of food out all day.
 Doing so can lead to excess weight gain, resulting in obesity and associated health issues.
-Instead, offer your kitten measured portions of food at specific times of the day.
-Even better, use puzzle feeders, a snuffle mat, or hide bits of food around the house to give your kitten some extra exercise and mental stimulation!
-Your kitten will love the opportunity to use those hunting instincts, and it’s a great way to stave off weight gain and boredom.
+Instead, offer your kitten measured portions of food at specific times of the day or use the best cat puzzle feeders, a snuffle mat, or hide bits of food around the house to give your kitten some extra exercise and mental stimulation!

-Finally, be sure to limit any cat treats or other snacks your kitten receives.
-Treats, table scraps, and other little extras can contain a lot of extra calories that lead to weight gain.
+Be sure to limit even the best cat treats or other snacks your kitten receives, too.
 A good rule of thumb is to have no more than 10% of your cat’s total daily calorie intake come from treats.
 If you’re not sure how much to feed your cat, ask your veterinarian to calculate your cat’s required daily calorie intake.
-This number can then be used to determine appropriate portion sizes (check the back of your cat food bag to find the number of calories per cup of food) and to determine how many treats are acceptable to give daily.
+You can ask, “how much should I feed my cat?” and “how often should I feed my kitten?”.
+Ultimately, you need to determine appropriate portion sizes and how many treats are acceptable to give daily.

 Ask your veterinarian to help you choose the best kitten food

-Ultimately, the best kitten food for your cat will depend on several factors.
-The best way to choose a diet for your kitten is to consult your veterinarian for product recommendations.
+So which kitten food is best?
+Well, as we’ve seen, that depends on several factors and the best way to choose a diet for your kitten is to consult your veterinarian for product recommendations.
+The next big question is how long should cats eat kitten food for and while this varies from cat-to-cat, you generally continue to do so until they are around one-years-old.
 As your kitten grows and develops, your veterinarian can help you adjust the diet to meet your kitten’s changing needs.

 Dr. Elizabeth Racine is a small animal general practice veterinarian covering all things pet health and wellness.
 Her special interests include veterinary behavior, nutrition, and internal medicine.
 As a freelance writer, Dr. Racine has written content for major companies in the industry such as the American Kennel Club, Merck Animal Health, Bayer PetBasics, Elanco, and CareCredit.
 In her free time, Dr. Racine enjoys playing trampoline dodgeball, hiking with her beagle Dasher, and spending time with her three mischievous cats.
 Dr. Racine can be found at www.theveterinarywriter.com and at https://www.linkedin.com/in/eracinedvm/